 It doesn’t matter how how expensive or lightweight the wheels and tires are on your car.
 If they aren’t balanced correctly, you’re likely to run into some issues.

 That’s precisely where wheel balancing comes in to save the day.
-To do it right, it’s important to know the different methods of wheel balancing and the purpose they serve.
+To do it right, it’s important to know the different methods you can use and the purposes they serve.

-In this guide, we’ll take you through all there is to know about wheel balancing, how to balance them and the purpose of wheel weights.
+In this guide, we’ll take you through all there is to know about getting the rotational weight of your car evenly distributed, removing any vibrations, shudder or road noise.
+We’ll also guide you through how it is done, and the purpose of wheel weights in the process.

 What is Wheel Balancing?